TheMaverickProgrammer/Swoosh/README.md

 # Integrating Swoosh into your SFML application
-Adding Swoosh, the acitivity and segue mini library into a fresh SFML application is very simple.
-See [Example.cpp](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/Swoosh/Example.cpp)

-## Get started
 Clone this repo.
 Copy the headers found in the root at `src/Swoosh`.

+Adding the mini library into your SFML application is very simple.
+See [Example.cpp](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/Swoosh/Example.cpp)

+## Get Jump Started
+See the [demo project](https://github.com/TheMaverickProgrammer/Swoosh/tree/master/ExampleDemo/Swoosh) for examples on how to use.
+You can also copy the segues in the source folder and use them directly into your games.

 Read more on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki/Namespaces).